raspberrypilearning/contrast-checker/en/step_1.md

 --- task ---

-Under 'Background color' enter the hex code for your background colour.
-This will be your `primary`, `secondary` or `tertiary` hex colours.
+Under 'Background color' enter the hex code for your background colour. `primary`, `secondary` and `tertiary` are all background colours.

 ![A screenshot of the contrast checker website.
 The hex code underneath background color is highlighted.](images/back-color.png)